davidwinter/sensible_logging/README.md

 # Sensible logging

-Proof of concept for some sensible defaults for logging in a Sinatra app.
+A logging library with sensible defaults for Sinatra apps.

-Plan will be to wrap this up in a single self contained gem that can easily be dropped into existing Sinatra applications.

 ## Features